logo for nutrition-and-you.com

 Plaice served with green peas, broad beans and mashed celeriac.

-• Celeriac is used as you use other root vegetables.
-It imparts delicate celery flavor to the recipes it is added.
+• Celeriac is employed as you use other root vegetables.
+It imparts delicate celery flavor to the recipes.

-• It can be used raw in salads, coleslaw, French celeriac remoulade, as a garnish (grated)…etc.
+• It can be used raw in salads, coleslaw, French celeriac remoulade, as a garnish (grated).

-• Boiled and mashed celeriac can make delicious mix with mashed potato.
+• Boiled, and mashed, celeriac makes a delicious mix with mashed potatoes.
 It can then be served with fish, meat, and with other root vegetables like potato, beets, kohlrabi, turnip, carrots…etc.

-• Root celery can also be used in soups, sauce, pie, casseroles…etc.
+• Root celery can also be used in soups, sauce, pie, casseroles.

 Safety profile

-Celeriac contains several furano-coumarin compounds like psoralen, bergapten, xanthotoxin and isopimpinellin which may cause skin burn (photo-toxicity) in some sensitive individuals.
+Celeriac contains several furanocoumarin compounds like psoralen, bergapten, xanthotoxin, and isopimpinellin which may cause skin burn (photo-toxicity) in some sensitive individuals.
 Moreover, like celery, it should be avoided in large quantities in pregnant women.
-Likewise, people on diuretic medications and anti-coagulant medications should use this root-herb sparingly.
-(Medical disclaimer)
+Likewise, people on diuretic medications and anti-coagulant medications should use this root sparingly.
+(Medical disclaimer).